-In der Asphaltstadt bin ich daheim Bertolt Brecht
+In der asphalt stadt ich bin daheim Bertold Brecht

-One of our members, Rainey Tisdale, a Boston based museum curator specialising in city histories has given an account of how she approached commemoration of the Boston Marathon bombings in April 2013.
-On http://tedxboston.org/speaker/tisdale
+Boston Marathon.
+Watch one of our members, Rainey Tisdale, a Boston based museum curator specialising in city histories, give an account of how she approached commemoration of the April 2013 Boston Marathon bombings at TEDX Boston.

-URBAN AGE Conference in Delhi on 14-15 November.
-LSE Cities www.lsecities.net at the London School of Economics is concerned with cities and urban living.
+Urban Age.
+A recent conference.
+LSE Cities at the London School of Economics is concerned with cities and urban living.
 Its Urban Age programme carries out activities with the Deutsche Bank’s Alfred Herrhausen Society built around an annual conference.
 Their latest conference was held in Delhi.
 Speakers included the sociologist Saskia Sassen on Who Owns the City, the Indian architect Charles Correa on Indian cities, Richard Sennet on Coping with Disorder, and Enrique Peñelosa, the former Mayor of Bogota.
-The presentations are on video and can be downloaded on http://delhi2014.lsecities.net/.
+The presentations are on video and are available for download here.

 1 March 2015: Submission deadline for CAMOC newsletter